-Design - Process
+Design - Process and Notes

 The first, and possibly most important, stage is to find out as much as I can about you and your story so far.
-I want to know all about your dreams and goals before I get started.
+I want to know all about your desires and goals before I get started.

 Using the understanding gained during the consultation stage about your needs I'll agree the deliverables with you and lay out expectations and costs in a contract.
 You'll sign it or agree in writing (via email, usually) and I'll request a 50% deposit of the estimated total before I begin.
 Cancellations from this point are chargeable, fees will be clearly set out and agreed in the contract (we don't like nasty surprises and are guessing you don't either).